History of English cricket (1826–1845): Matches, venues and teams

 The new Sussex club played its first top-class match versus MCC at Lord's on 10 & 11 June 1839.

 Nottinghamshire County Cricket Club was founded in March or April 1841.
 The exact date has been lost and it is possible that an informal county club may have been created in 1835 out of the old Nottingham town club.
 The official foundation of Nottinghamshire is dated 1841.

 In 1841, the Duke of Wellington issued an order that a cricket ground must be made as an adjunct to every military barracks.

 On 6 August 1842, formation of the first Kent County Club at Canterbury; a second club was created at Maidstone in 1859 and the two combined in 1870 to form Kent County Cricket Club.
 Kent's Canterbury Week and The Old Stagers were instituted in 1842.
 The Canterbury club played its first top-class match against an England XI at the White Hart Ground, Bromley on 25, 26 & 27 August 1842.

 Surrey County Cricket Club was officially founded by a meeting which took place at the new Kennington Oval during a match between two local teams on 21 & 22 August 1845.

 In 1845, I Zingari (the Gypsies) formed as a travelling club.

 Gentlemen v Players

 The fixture was revived in 1827 and the Players were handicapped in various ways for many years to try and equalise the teams.

 North v South

 The inaugural North v South fixture between the North of England and South of England cricket teams was held at Lord's on 11 & 12 July 1836.
 The North won by 6 wickets.

 Noted people

 31 December 1826.
-Death of John Small, the great Hambledon batsman.
+Death of John Small, the great Hambledon batsman, aged 89.

 The 1832 season was overshadowed by the early death of James Saunders on 27 March.
 He was only 29 and had been ill with consumption for the last two years.
 Scores and Biographies states that he was a "great batsman" who "had scarcely reached his prime".
 He was a fine attacking batsman who had the potential to be one of the greats.

 Active players, administrators and other contributors of the period included: